hashkrish/vm-tasks/practice_3.3/README.md

 Write your answer in bash script ` script.sh `.

+Note:
+- The variable will be made available during evaluation.

 Example,
   - If the filename is ` abc.txt `, print ` txt `.
   - If the filename is ` script.sh ` print ` sh `.